rhussar/MacroFlow/docs/API.md

-# MacroFlow AI - API Documentation
+# MacroFlow - API Documentation

-This document provides comprehensive documentation for the MacroFlow AI REST API.
+This document provides comprehensive documentation for the MacroFlow REST API.

 ## Base URL